shyam-kannan/shyam-kannan/README.md

 ## About Me

-I'm a Master's in Artificial Intelligence graduate from **San Jose State University** (May 2026), with a B.S. in Computer Science from **Arizona State University**.
-I build production-grade systems across the full stack &mdash; from AWS-deployed computer vision pipelines to multi-agent LLM orchestration platforms &mdash; with a product engineering mindset that prioritizes shipping working systems over isolated proofs of concept.
+I'm graduating with a Master's in Artificial Intelligence from San Jose State University in May 2026, and I have a B.S. in Computer Science from Arizona State University.
+I like building things that actually work end to end, not just proof of concept demos.
+That's meant everything from computer vision pipelines running on AWS to multi agent systems built with LangGraph.

-My work spans **full-stack development**, **ML/CV pipelines in production**, and **agentic AI systems**, backed by hands-on internship experience deploying real inference services on AWS.
+Most of what I do falls into three buckets: full stack development, ML and computer vision pipelines in production, and agentic AI systems.
+I've also gotten hands on experience deploying real inference services on AWS during my internships.

 **Open To:** Software Engineer &middot; ML Engineer &middot; AI Engineer &middot; Backend Engineer &middot; Applied AI Engineer (US-based)